 When it comes to lesser violations, the gap between the sexes lessens.
 The ratio for stop sign / signal violations is just 1.53 to 1 in favor of males.
 It appears nobody wants to stop for that red light.

 ACS Services may not know which gender is better behind the wheel but there is one thing we know for sure: driving can be dangerous, regardless of your sex.
 Accidents happen.
 Some are caused by driver error.
 Some are the result from the stupidity of other drivers.
 There are even those caused by a fluke of nature.
-Whether you’re male or female, ACS Services offers a comprehensive towing service throughout Oakland, California.
+Whether you’re male or female, ACS Services and a network of independent tow truck operators provide premium towing solutions throughout Oakland, California.
 If you’re involved in an accident, let us be there with a helping hand.
 For dependable, professional, and affordable towing solutions in Northern California, contact us on: (510) 279-0271